 In this website, we aim to provide you with information on these elements, their properties and their significance.
 The entire point is to showcase to you why it is important to study these REEs.

 First off, it is vital to understand that while REEs are named as such, they are not in fact rare as their name implies.
 REEs are actually abundant in the earth’s surface.
-You may not even realize it but you might have encountered REEs in the places you go to, even in your homes, your front yard or just outside your contemporary garage door in Wichita.
+You may not even realize it but you might have encountered REEs in the places you go to, even in your homes, your front yard or just outside your contemporary garage door in Tempe recently installed by A1 Garage Door Service.

 Rare earth elements are composed of the following: